sweetenloe/omniwin-auditor/README.md

     Certain checks only work on newer Windows versions

-If secedit logs fail, the tool will automatically fall back and grab the data another way.
+If secedit logs fail, the tool will automatically fall back and grab the data.
 No manual fixing needed.

 ## Support